-The delegation's responses to members' questions during the session
+7. The delegation's responses to members' questions during the session

-- 63. All committees provide an opportunity for members to pose questions additional to those included in the list of issues.
-In CEDAW, CESCR and CRC, members pose questions by clusters of articles, and the delegation is invited to respond to each cluster immediately, before moving to the next group of questions.
-In CRC, a brief pause is allowed between each cluster of questions, in which the members of the delegation can confer.
+- 67. All committees provide an opportunity for members to pose questions additional to those included in the list of issues.
+In CEDAW, CESCR, CRC and CRPD, members pose questions by clusters of articles, and the delegation is invited to respond to each cluster immediately, before moving to the next group of questions.
+In CRC, a brief break is allowed between each cluster of questions, in which the members of the delegation can confer.
 The delegation may defer answering immediately any question which it wishes to refer to its capital for information.
 Where questions have not been answered, the committees will request the State party to respond to such concerns expressed in the concluding observations in its next periodic report.
-CESCR will allow, upon request, a brief pause to enable the delegation to organize its responses and will allow questions that need referral to the capital to be answered later in the dialogue, which will normally be scheduled over two days.
-If outstanding questions remain, supplementary information submitted in writing within several days after the conclusion of the dialogue will be taken into consideration during the formulation of the concluding observations.
-This has not been formally adopted as a procedure of the Committee. - 64.
-In the Human Rights Committee, following its statement, the delegation responds to the first part of the list of issues, after which members of the country report taskforce ask follow-up questions.
-If other members wish to do so, they may then also ask questions of the State party delegation.
+CESCR and CMW will allow, upon request, a brief break to enable the delegation to organize its responses and will allow questions that need referral to the capital to be answered later in the dialogue, which will normally be scheduled over two days.
+If outstanding questions remain, some committees allow supplementary information to be submitted in writing within 48 hours of the conclusion of the dialogue which will be taken into consideration during the formulation of the concluding observations. - 68.
+In the Human Rights Committee, following the delegation's opening statement, the members of the task force ask the questions in the first part of the list of issues.
+This is followed by extra questions from other members and then a response to all questions in the first half by the delegation.
+Then the members of the task force and other members ask follow-up questions.
 The remainder of the list of questions is dealt with in the same fashion.
-A brief break after Committee members' questions allows State party delegates to confer.
+If translations of the replies to lists of issues are not available, the delegation may be requested to provide a summary of their written replies following its opening statement.
+A short break after Committee members' questions allows State party delegates to confer.
 The delegation may defer answering any question which it wishes to refer to its capital for information.
-Such information can then be provided in written form within specific deadlines publicly announced by the Chairperson of the Committee (within at most two days to enable the Committee to take the additional information into account in the process of drafting the concluding observations).

-65. In CERD, following the statement by the head of the delegation, the country rapporteur poses initial questions, followed by Committee members' additional questions, to which delegations typically respond at the beginning of the second meeting, after which a further, interactive exchange of questions and answers is held for the remainder of that meeting.
-In the case of CAT, reports are introduced by the delegation and immediately thereafter the Committee poses questions.
+Such information can then be provided in written form within specific deadlines publicly announced by the Chairperson of the Committee (within at most two days to enable the Committee to take the additional information into account in the process of drafting the concluding observations). - 69.
+In CERD, following the statement by the head of the delegation, the country rapporteur takes the floor for about 30 minutes to make an introductory assessment on the status of the Convention under consideration and poses initial questions.
+This is then followed by Committee members' additional questions all in one block, to which delegations typically respond at the beginning of the second meeting, after which a further, interactive exchange of questions and answers is held for the remainder of that meeting.
+In the case of CAT, reports are introduced by the delegation and immediately thereafter two rapporteurs then the Committee pose questions.
 In the case of periodic reports where no written replies to the list of issues and questions have been received, the delegation is requested to provide such replies orally before the Committee poses further questions.
-Where both initial and periodic reports are concerned, the delegation returns the following afternoon to reply to the Committee's questions.
+Where both initial and periodic reports are concerned, the delegation returns the following day to reply to the Committee's questions as well as to follow-up questions to these replies.

-Postponement of the consideration of reports and consideration of reports in the absence of a delegation
+8. Postponement of the consideration of reports and consideration of reports in the absence of a delegation